Table of Contents

 Vegetative Stage

-In terms of light intensity, hemp plants require 1000-1500 micro-moles per square meter per second (μmol/m²/s) during the growth phase.
-The specific light intensity required may depend on factors such as the genetics of the plant, the growing environment and the specific growing method used.
+In terms of light intensity, cannabis plants require 1000-1500μmol/m²/s during the growth phase.
+The specific light intensity required may depend on factors such as the genetics of the plant, the growing environment, and the specific growing method used.

 Providing the right amount and intensity of light at this stage is crucial to ensure healthy plant growth and development.
 That’s why choosing the right LED grow lights for your plants is a key point for growing cannabis indoors.